Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Articles/How the System Works — The Enneagram Institute.md

     - [View Highlight](https://enneagraminstitute.com/how-the-enneagram-system-works?__readwiseLocation=0%2F0%2F0%2F0%2F28%2F1%2F0%2F0%2F3%2F0%2F5%2F0%2F2%3A0%2C4%2F1%2F0%2F28%2F1%2F0%2F0%2F3%2F0%2F5%2F0%2F2%3A7#:~:text=The%20Direction%20of%20Integration%20(Growth)1-7-5-8-2-4-19-3-6-9The%20Direction%20of%20Disintegration%20(Stress)1-4-2-8-5-7-19-6-3-9)
 - > "Ultimately, the goal is for each of us to “move around” the Enneagram, integrating what each type symbolizes and acquiring the healthy potentials of *all the types*"
     - [View Highlight](https://enneagraminstitute.com/how-the-enneagram-system-works?__readwiseLocation=0%2F3%2F0%2F28%2F1%2F0%2F0%2F3%2F0%2F5%2F0%2F2%3A0%2C2%2F3%2F0%2F28%2F1%2F0%2F0%2F3%2F0%2F5%2F0%2F2%3A0#:~:text=Ultimately%2C%20the%20goal%20is%20for%2Cpotentials%20of%20all%20the%20types)
-- > "the personality type we begin life with is therefore less important ultimately than how well (or badly) we use our type as the beginning point for our self-development and self-realization."
+- > "the personality type we begin life with is therefore less important ultimately than how well (or badly) we use our type as the beginning point for our [[self]]-development and [[enlightenment|self-realization]]."
     - [View Highlight](https://enneagraminstitute.com/how-the-enneagram-system-works?__readwiseLocation=2%2F3%2F0%2F28%2F1%2F0%2F0%2F3%2F0%2F5%2F0%2F2%3A249%2C2%2F3%2F0%2F28%2F1%2F0%2F0%2F3%2F0%2F5%2F0%2F2%3A437#:~:text=he%20personality%20type%20we%20begin%2Cfor%20our%20self-development%20and%20self-realization.)
-- > "We each have a *self-preservation* instinct (for preserving the body and its life and functioning), a *sexual instinct* (for extending ourselves in the environment and through the generations), and a *social instinct* (for getting along with others and forming secure social bonds)."
+- > "We each have a *[[self]]-preservation* instinct (for preserving the body and its life and functioning), a *sexual instinct* (for extending ourselves in the environment and through the generations), and a *social instinct* (for getting along with others and forming secure social bonds)."
     - [View Highlight](https://enneagraminstitute.com/how-the-enneagram-system-works?__readwiseLocation=0%2F1%2F0%2F30%2F1%2F0%2F0%2F3%2F0%2F5%2F0%2F2%3A374%2C6%2F1%2F0%2F30%2F1%2F0%2F0%2F3%2F0%2F5%2F0%2F2%3A65#:~:text=We%20each%20have%20a%20self-preservation%C2%A0instinct%2Cand%20forming%20secure%20social%20bonds).)
 - > "We call this instinct our *dominant* instinct.
 This tends to be our first priority—the area of life we attend to first.
 But when we are more caught up in the defenses of our personality—further down the Levels of Development— our personality most *interferes* with our dominant instinct."
     - [View Highlight](https://enneagraminstitute.com/how-the-enneagram-system-works?__readwiseLocation=2%2F3%2F0%2F30%2F1%2F0%2F0%2F3%2F0%2F5%2F0%2F2%3A209%2C6%2F3%2F0%2F30%2F1%2F0%2F0%2F3%2F0%2F5%2F0%2F2%3A28#:~:text=We%20call%20this%20instinct%20our%2Cmost%20interferes%C2%A0with%20our%20dominant%20instinct.)
-- > "Moreover, those primarily focused on self-preservation, by extension, are usually interested in maintaining these resources for others as well"
+- > "Moreover, those primarily focused on [[self]]-preservation, by extension, are usually interested in maintaining these resources for others as well"
     - [View Highlight](https://enneagraminstitute.com/how-the-enneagram-system-works?__readwiseLocation=2%2F8%2F0%2F30%2F1%2F0%2F0%2F3%2F0%2F5%2F0%2F2%3A395%2C2%2F8%2F0%2F30%2F1%2F0%2F0%2F3%2F0%2F5%2F0%2F2%3A537#:~:text=Moreover%2C%20those%20primarily%20focused%20on%2Cresources%20for%20others%20as%20well)
-- > "They might have active social lives and a satisfying intimate relationship, but if they feel that their self-preservation needs are not being met, still tend not to be happy or at ease.
+- > "They might have active social lives and a satisfying intimate relationship, but if they feel that their [[self]]-preservation needs are not being met, still tend not to be happy or at ease.
 In their primary relationships, these people are “nesters”—they seek domestic tranquility and security with a stable, reliable partner"
     - [View Highlight](https://enneagraminstitute.com/how-the-enneagram-system-works?__readwiseLocation=2%2F8%2F0%2F30%2F1%2F0%2F0%2F3%2F0%2F5%2F0%2F2%3A910%2C2%2F8%2F0%2F30%2F1%2F0%2F0%2F3%2F0%2F5%2F0%2F2%3A1230#:~:text=They%20might%20have%20active%20social%2Cwith%20a%20stable%2C%20reliable%20partner)
 - > "There are many people that we are excited to be around for reasons of personal chemistry that we have no intention of “getting involved with.”
 Nonetheless, we might be aware that we feel stimulated in certain people’s company and less so in others."
     - [View Highlight](https://enneagraminstitute.com/how-the-enneagram-system-works?__readwiseLocation=0%2F10%2F0%2F30%2F1%2F0%2F0%2F3%2F0%2F5%2F0%2F2%3A664%2C0%2F10%2F0%2F30%2F1%2F0%2F0%2F3%2F0%2F5%2F0%2F2%3A912#:~:text=There%20are%20many%20people%20that%2Cand%20less%20so%20in%20others.)